 People were complimentary about the food.
 They told us they had enough to eat, their personal preferences were taken into account and there was choice of options at meal times.
-One person said, "I like cooking so I cook for myself."
-People had developed their own individual menus and chose when they wanted to eat.
+One person said, "I like what I eat here."
 Staff used positive comments to prompt and encourage individuals to eat and drink well.
 Staff made sure people who required support and assistance to eat their meal or to have a drink, were helped sensitivity and respectfully.
 People were happy and interacted well with staff.
 We saw that where people required specialist diets a balanced diet was followed and people had access to plenty of snacks and drinks throughout the day.

 Suitable arrangements were in place that supported people to eat and drink sufficiently and to maintain a balanced diet.
 For example care plans contained information for staff on how to meet people's dietary needs and provide the level of support required.
+We also noted that each person had a 'five a day' chart which showed each persons daily intake of fruit and vegetables.
 The service appropriately assessed people's nutritional status and used a malnutrition screening tool to identify anyone who may need additional support with their diet.
-Food flash cards were used to help people make choices about food and weekly intake sheets were completed.
 Where appropriate people had been regularly weighed and we were told where necessary referrals would be made to professionals such as the dietician.